lordmilko/PrtgAPI/README.md

 ```

 If you have installed PrtgAPI from NuGet or have placed PrtgAPI on your PSModulePath, you do not need to run `Import-Module`.

+To connect to your PRTG Server, first run

 ```powershell
 Connect-PrtgServer prtg.mycoolsite.com (Get-Credential) # ProTip: You can omit (Get-Credential)